flowdock/api-docs/docs/Message-Types.md

 > DISCLAIMER: We are currently working on renewing and expanding both the message types documentation and the format of some of the message types.
 Thus, they are subject to change.

-This list explains the different types of messages you can expect when using the [Streaming API](streaming) or [Listing Messages](messages#/list).
+This list explains the different types of messages you can expect when using the [Streaming API](streaming) or when [Listing Messages](messages#/list).
 Bear in mind that undocumented internal message types exist and the duty is left to the client to discard them properly.

 ## Event: message

-The event type "message" is sent when user sends chat messages from Flowdock.
+The message event is sent when a user sends a chat message.

 ### Data

-Message `content` is a string containing free-form text.
+`content` is a string that contains free-form text.

 ### Sample
 ```javascript